 At age 32, I got married to my wife, Sarah, and convinced her about this thing called Investing.
 Before we got married, investing was in the back of my head, and I was putting in bits and pieces.
 Slowly building a tiny bit of wealth, but still with the Robo Advisor

 After we got married I started reading books about investing.
-The Richest Man in Babylon got me to thinking more about learning about what I am investing in.
+The Richest Man in Babylon got me thinking more about learning about what I am investing in.

 Then I read The Simple Path to Wealth, and my mind was finally open.
 I can make things simple.